-Our finding in support of Marshall's anti-second law-that price elasticity increases with quantity demanded-contributes to two related strands of literature in trade and macroeconomics.
-The first strand examines how market size affects entry, competition, and welfare, including studies such as Mankiw (1986), Melitz (2003), Melitz (2018), Mrázová and Neary (2017), Mrázová and Neary (2020), Matsuyama and Ushchev (2023b), and Baqaee, Farhi and Sangani (2024b), among others.
-A key assumption underlying many predictions in these models is Marshall's second law of demand.
-For instance, Matsuyama and Ushchev (2023b) shows that in the generalized class of models of Melitz (2003), the second law implies that lower entry costs intensify competitive pressures, reducing markups for all firms.
+Our finding in support of Marshall's anti-Second Law, which states that price elasticity increases with quantity demanded, contributes to two related strands of literature in trade and macroeconomics.
+The first strand examines how market size affects entry, competition, and welfare, including studies such as Mankiw and Whinston (1986), Melitz (2003), Edmond, Midrigan and Xu (2015), Melitz (2018), Mrázová and Neary (2017, 2020), Matsuyama and Ushchev (2023b), and Baqaee, Farhi and Sangani (2024b), among others.
+A key assumption underlying many predictions in these models is Marshall's Second Law of Demand.
+For instance, Matsuyama and Ushchev (2023b) shows that in the generalized class of models of Melitz (2003), Marshall's Second Law of Demand implies that lower entry costs intensify competitive pressures, reducing markups for all firms.
 Similarly, larger market sizes lead to lower markups across firms.
 Mrázová and Neary (2020) highlights that under the second law, an increase in scale amplifies profits for large firms, reinforcing the "Matthew Effect."
-Meanwhile, Baqaee, Farhi and Sangani (2024b) demonstrates that the reallocation of resources to small versus large firms in response to market expansion critically depends on the second law of demand.
-Our empirical evidence suggests that the demand system may, in fact, exhibit Marshall's anti-second law of demand-where price elasticity increases with quantity demanded-while the supply system may instead exhibit a form of Marshall's second law of labor supply.
-The macroeconomic implications of this pattern remain largely unexplored.
+Our empirical evidence suggests that the demand system may, in fact, exhibit Marshall's anti-Second Law of Demand while the supply system may instead exhibit a form of Marshall's Second Law of Labor Supply.
+The macroeconomic implications of this pattern remain unexplored.

-Empirical support for Marshall's second law of demand at a macroeconomic scale primarily arises from observed incomplete pass-through: firms do not fully transmit cost or total factor productivity (TFP) shocks into prices.
-Under the common assumption of competitive input markets, incomplete pass-through implies that markups increase with quantity demanded, meaning that larger firms tend to have higher markups in many macroeconomic models.
-This interpretation underlies findings in studies such as Feenstra, Gagnon and Knetter (1996), Nakamura and Zerom (2010), Koujianou Goldberg and Hellerstein (2013), and more recently, Amiti, Itskhoki and Konings (2019) and Sangani (2023).
+Empirical support for Marshall's Second Law of Demand at a macroeconomic scale primarily arises from observed incomplete price pass-through: firms do not fully transmit cost or total factor productivity (TFP) shocks into prices.
+Under the common assumption of competitive input markets, incomplete price pass-through implies that markups increase with quantity demanded, meaning that larger firms tend to have higher markups in many macroeconomic models.
+This interpretation underlies findings in studies such as Feenstra, Gagnon and Knetter (1996), Nakamura and Zerom (2010), Goldberg and Hellerstein (2013), and more recently, Amiti, Itskhoki and Konings (2019) and Sangani (2023).
 Many empirical studies infer markup behavior by examining how input price shocks pass through to final goods prices.
 However, we show theoretically and quantitatively that observed incomplete pass-through may instead result from an upward-sloping supply curve or the presence of monopsony power in labor markets.
 Distinguishing between these mechanisms is crucial, as different sources of incomplete pass-through have significant implications for macroeconomic dynamics, including price and wage rigidity, unemployment fluctuations, and dividend volatility.
-We are actively exploring these implications in ongoing work.